HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/visitors/signin.md

 ### Heading Nodes

 1. In the **dashboard** category, drag a **media** node onto the canvas.
 The node does not need wiring to anything.
    - On **Group**, click "Add new ui_group...".
 Click the pencil.
 Against Tab click "Add new ui_tab...".
 Click the pencil.
 Name the new tab "Home" and click "Add".
 Name the new group "New Vitisor" and untick "Display group name".
+Set the Size to 12 and click "Add".
    - Set the Size to "2 x 1".
    - On the Files tab, against Category, click the drop down and select "Add new...".
 Call it "keep"
    - Click the "Choose Files" button, select the KeepNewIcon.png image downloaded earlier.
 Click the upload button.